currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 Simple +2
 Easy +1
 Average 0
-Demanding -1
+Moderate -1
-Hard -2
-Formidable -3
+Difficult -3
+Very Difficult -5
+Heroic -7

 There are also cases when modifications are imposed by the rules, like when you aim carefully with a ranged weapon, shoot at long distance, or if you’re in a bad bargaining position when you attempt to MANIPULATE someone.